mantidproject/mantid/docs/source/concepts/HowToDefineGeometricShape.rst

 which has dimensions 200mm along y and 20mm along z.
 The depth of this cuboid is taken to be 1mm (along x).

+If a cuboid has one or more surfaces that are not axis-aligned, then you will need to specify a custom :ref:`Bounding-Box <Bounding-Box>`.

 Hexahedron
 ~~~~~~~~~~